czbiohub-sf/portable-luminometer/README.md

 `consts.py` - defines specific constants for the `ADS131M08Reader` class, such as register addresses, commands, e.t.c.

 `crc.py` - defines the CRC functions for communications with the ADC.

-## Installation and Use
-### Installing Module
-1. Create and/or activate a virtual environment with Python3
-2. Download / clone this repository
-3. Navigate to the base of the repository
-4. Install setuptools (__pip install setuptools__)
-5. Install wheel (__pip install wheel__)
-6. Install module (__pip install .__)
-7. Follow the instructions in `gpclk_configi/README.md`

-NOTE: Developers may want to install the module with __pip install -e__ .
-So that changes they make to the module are immediately reflected when subsequently imported.

-### Installing without cloning the repository
-1. Create and/or activate a virtual environment in a convenient location with Python3
-2. Install module (__pip install git+https://github.com/czbiohub/ulc_luminometer__ )

 ### Updating Module from Repository
 1. Pull changes from remote repository